Fort Worth Workers’ Compensation Lawyer

 Fortunately, when you have attorney Jason Stephens from Stephens Law Firm, PLLC, on your side, you won’t need to worry about your claim’s paperwork load.
 Jason will make sure that all of your documents are filled out accurately and filed in a timely manner.

 If you are lucky, your employer’s insurance company may approve your claim without asking any questions.
 However, if the insurer decides to question your claim, or denies it outright, you will need to present them with a mountain of evidence to prove your case and have them cut you a check.

-Having worked in the legal industry for years, our lawyers know what insurance companies need to see before they will approve a workers’ compensation claim.
-When you hire us, we will work tirelessly to try to gather that evidence on your behalf and present it to the insurer.
+Having worked in the legal industry for years, attorney Jason Stephens knows what insurance companies need to see before they will approve a workers’ compensation claim.
+When you hire Jason, he’ll work tirelessly to try to gather that evidence on your behalf and present it to the insurer.

-Do you need a Stephens Law Firm, PLLC, attorney to help you claim workers’ compensation benefits?
-If so, please reach out to us and schedule a free consultation at our Fort Worth law offices.
-We would love to meet with you and review your case in greater detail.
+Do you need attorney Jason Stephens from Stephens Law Firm, PLLC, to help you claim workers’ compensation benefits?
+If so, please reach out to Stephens Law Firm, PLLC and schedule a free consultation at the Fort Worth law office.
+Attorney Jason Stephens would love to meet with you and review your case in greater detail.